Key Takeaways

 Can I field the same player in two matches if a teammate doesn't show?

 No. Each player plays only one individual match per team match night.
 If short on players, use the fallback rules and forfeit the remaining matches.
+Check your local league by-laws for substitute or ghost player rules.

-Disclaimer: LineUp Magic is an independent tool and is not affiliated with, authorized by, or endorsed by the American Poolplayers Association (APA), TAP, or any pool league organization.
+Disclaimer: Lineup Magic is an independent tool and is not affiliated with, authorized by, or endorsed by the American Poolplayers Association (APA), TAP, or any pool league organization.
 Rule information is based on the APA Official Team Manual and is provided for reference only.
 Always verify compliance with your league operator before match night.